K-Dense-AI/claude-skills-mcp/docs/api.md

 **Typical workflow**:
 1. Call `list_skills` once to understand available skills
-2. Use `search_skills` for all subsequent task-oriented queries
+2. Use `find_helpful_skills` for all subsequent task-oriented queries

 ---